scottpeterson/pnwquizzing/docs/sops.md

 - Handle questions about special considerations
 - Arrange and communicate with host churches for the quiz season

+The District Coordinator should appoint a person to be a private adviser, someone who can offer candid and independent feedback to the District Coordinator.
+Ideally, this person should be a former District Coordinator and not sit on the Board of Directors.

 ### Rules Subcommittee Leader

 In addition to leading the Rules Subcommittee, the Rules Subcommittee Leader shall either do or work through the subcommittee to have done the following: